The Weston System℠ Frequently Asked Questions

 What kind of pigments do you use?

-SMART Pigments℠ are a composite blend and individually mixed from base colors to match your own existing hair color and to compliment your natural skin undertone.
+All custom hair colors are individually mixed from base colors to match your own existing hair color and to compliment your natural skin undertone.
 These unique scalp micropigmentation pigments are permanent lasting a lifetime, but were engineered to continually naturally blend should your own hair start to gray in later years.

 Do your pigments fade or change color?

-No. Weston’s SMART Pigments℠ contain only carbon-based natural pigments.
+No. Weston’s SMART Pigments® contain only carbon-based vegan pigments.
 Unlike commercially-purchased pigments, off colors such as blue, green and red have been omitted from his unique formulas.
-There is no danger of color change or pre-mature fading.
+There is no danger of color change or premature fading.

 As your pigments are permanent, I am concerned about when and if I gray.
 How do you accommodate this factor?